fgallaire/achilterm/README.md

 Achilterm is developed by Florent Gallaire <fgallaire@gmail.com> under the AGPLv3.
 Achilterm codebase from Ajaxterm by Antony Lesuisse (email: al AT udev.org), License Public Domain.

+Achilterm is Ajaxterm ported from qweb to WebOb and without Sarissa dependency.

 == Download and Install ==